takumisaito/jukebox/README.md

 These are optional settings for the Flash Fallback:

-* flashMediaElement = 'url/to/FlashMediaElement.swf' (default is ./swf/FlashMediaElement.swf)
+* flashMediaElement = 'url/to/FlashMediaElement.swf' (default is './swf/FlashMediaElement.swf')
-* enforceFlash = 'boolean' will enforce flash usage of instead using html5 as default audio api.

 An example spritemap.entry looks like this: ("entry" is the name of the spritemap entry which is used for autoplay or stream playback)

 * spritemap.entry.start = *time*
 * spritemap.entry.end = *time*
 * spritemap.entry.loop = *Boolean*